 The Company has operating leases for corporate offices, and research and development facilities.
-The Company's leases have remaining lease terms of 1 month to 23 months, some of which include options to extend for up to 5 years.
+The Company's leases have remaining lease terms of 5 months to 49 months, some of which include options to extend for up to 5 years.

 Supplemental balance sheet information related to leases was as follows: